A guide to smooth walls

 Since 90 percent of the cost of a professional job is labor, taping your walls yourself can save you several hundred dollars, even on small jobs.
 The key is a methodical, step-by-step approach with the proper tools and materials.
 Otherwise, taping will drive you nuts.

-We’ll show you how to avoid the most common rookie mistake: heaping on mud and then counting on a massive (and filthy) sanding effort at the end to rectify mistakes.
+We’ll show you how to avoid the most common rookie mistake: heaping on drywall mud and then counting on a massive (and filthy) sanding effort at the end to rectify mistakes.
 We’ll also show you how to gradually build up layers, feather edges to avoid ridges and knock off high areas of freshly applied mud.

-We’ve added a color to each coat of mud to make it easier to see the proper order of application.
+We’ve added a color to each coat of drywall mud to make it easier to see the proper order of application.
 The first coat is orange, the second green and the third yellow.

 Buy or Rent These Taping Tools

 You’ll find a mind-boggling assortment of gimmicky taping tools at home centers.
 The truth is, most aren’t worth having and you can do an excellent job with just the ones we recommend.
 Banjos (Photos 5 and 6) and clinchers (Photo 3) can speed up and improve the job.
 They’re a must for larger rooms with lots of corners.
 But for small jobs, skip the banjo, and if you only have a few corner beads to do, nail them on by hand and skip the clincher too.

 1. Four-inch flexible putty knife (Photo 7) for small filling jobs and applying second- and third-coat mud to angles (inside corners).

 2. Six-inch flexible putty knife (Photo 2) for larger filling jobs, embedding tape and filling fastener holes.